dbernhard-0x7CD/dphpc/README.md

 # TODO
 * TEST core count configuration of SIMULATOR
 * Use multiple cores
-    * argmax?
+    * argmax
 * Try OpenMP
     * for BW heavy reduction
     * argmax?
 * conv
-    * also parallel?
+    * also parallel
 * scatter/gather
     * here we should not use powers of 2 (they are optimal for trees)
 * rnn?
 * parallel transpose

+# DONE
 * fix batchnorm benchmark

-# DONE
+    * manually created as SSR is configured three times and this causes problems
 * bar plot
 * barrier wait indefinitely; reduce has "undefined symbol: __kmpc_reduce_nowait" compile error
 * SSR+FREP